 Subsequent to the initial boring completed at the BC 1 site, field investigations to characterize the site subsurface conditions have occurred during two additional phases.
 The initial boring at BC 1 occurred in 2010 when the problem was discovered.
 The results of that boring were included in the previous report from February 2013.
 The second phase of explorations occurred in December 2011 through January 2012.
 These investigations consisted of mud rotary and hollow stem auger drilling, cone penetrometer testing, and a surface geophysical survey.
 The results of Phase 2 were included in the report from February 2013 as well.
 The third phase of investigations occurred in November/December 2013 and is described in this report.
-This Phase 3 program consisted of mud rotary drillings and cone penetrometer testing, disturbed and undisturbed sampling, and laboratory testing.
+This Phase 3 program consisted of mud rotary testing.
 A detailed discussion of the Phase 3 program of field investigations is presented in Appendix B.